You hear about these two out of Portland? Apparently they won't shoot without studying the sun first.

 Okay, I think I'm getting it.
 What kind of camera do they use?

-Here's the thing — they don't own a digital camera.
+Well, they don't own a digital camera.

 For real?